 At SafeGraph, our mission is to be the source of truth about all physical places in the world.
 Highly accurate building polygon data is at the heart of our open-source data.

 To ensure our data is accurate and up-to-date at all times, we leverage thousands of sources —from satellite imagery to municipal records—to help generate the most accurate reference for a store’s or building’s actual footprint.
-Then, we supplement the building footprints derived from satellite imagery with hand-drawn polygons to ensure our dataset’s utmost precision.
+Then, we supplement the geometry derived from satellite imagery with hand-drawn polygons to ensure our dataset’s utmost precision.
 This helps eliminate the “noise” and inaccuracy caused by centroid approximations.

 Additionally, we make it a priority to specify sub-stores within malls, stadiums, airports, and other similar building structures in relation to their parent store geometry.
 For this reason, SafeGraph’s store location geofences are the most precise in the market.